91 Notable alumni of

 -

 River Buddy Butcher is an American stand-up comedian, actor, writer, producer, and podcast host.
-Butcher is best known for personal, observational comedy focused on his vegetarianism, feminism, love of baseball, and experiences as a queer person.
+He is best known for personal, observational comedy focused on his vegetarianism, feminism, love of baseball, and experiences as a queer person.

 -